npm-packages-collection/safe-encrypted-storage/README.md

-# safe-storage
+# safe-encrypted-storage

-`safe-storage` is an easy-to-use, encrypted web storage utility for JavaScript.
+`safe-encrypted-storage` is an easy-to-use, encrypted web storage utility for JavaScript.
 It supports both `localStorage` and `sessionStorage`, ensuring your data is securely stored by encrypting keys and values.
 The package utilizes AES-GCM encryption and IndexedDB to keep sensitive data safe and manageable across web sessions.

 ## Table of Contents